-- 13.1.
-If, on receipt of the Initial Review Report, the Faculty Committee recommends that the complaint should proceed to full investigation, the Registrar will promptly: - inform the member complained of in writing and the reasons provided in the Initial Review Report and draw their attention section 12 and onwards of these procedures. - inform the complainant of the outcome in writing, the reasons provided in the Initial Review Report and draw their attention to section 12 and onwards of these procedures. - advise both parties to seek independent advice before further publicising the complaint. - The purpose of a full investigation is to determine whether it is more likely than not (on the balance of probabilities) that the complaint is partly or wholly merited. - 13.2.
-In conducting the full investigation, the Investigating Committee will: - meet as soon as is practicable (and normally no later than 14 days) after the notification of the Faculty Committee of their Initial Review Report. - conduct a thorough, timely and fair investigation, based on the resources and evidence reasonably available to it. - consider the evidence in a fair and professional manner. - seek additional evidence and information necessary to enable a fair, thorough, timely and informed investigation. - seek confidential advice from the Faculty Committee and Head Office staff - offer reasonable opportunities (in person or in writing) for the member to explain their perspectives on the complaint and provide further evidence in support of it.
-This will normally be by way of providing supporting witness evidence and attendance at a hearing.
+- 12.1.
+If, after reading the Initial Review Report, the Faculty Committee recommends that the complaint should proceed to full investigation, the Registrar will promptly: - 12.1.1. inform the member complained of in writing and the reasons provided in the Initial Review Report and draw their attention section 12 and onwards of this procedure; - 12.1.2. inform the complainant of the outcome in writing, the reasons provided in the Initial Review Report and draw their attention to section 12 and onwards of this procedure; - 12.1.3. advise both parties to seek independent advice before further publicising the complaint. - 12.2.
+The purpose of a full investigation is to determine whether it is more likely than not (on the balance of probabilities) that the complaint is partly or wholly merited. - 12.3.
+In conducting the full investigation, the Investigating Committee will: - 12.3.1. meet as soon as is practicable (and normally no later than 14 days) after the notification of the Faculty Committee of their Initial Review Report; - 12.3.2. conduct a thorough, timely and fair investigation, based on the resources and evidence reasonably available to it; - 12.3.3. consider the evidence in a fair and professional manner; - 12.3.4. seek additional evidence and information necessary to enable a fair, thorough, timely and informed investigation; - 12.3.5. seek confidential advice from the Faculty Committee and the complaints team; - 12.3.6. offer reasonable opportunities (in person or in writing) for the member or registered practitioner to explain their perspectives on the complaint and provide further evidence in support of it.
+This will normally be by way of providing supporting witness evidence and attendance at a hearing; - 12.3.7. take advice from the complaints team about how to ensure that the process is conducted in a way that is accessible to parties with disabilities and in a non-discriminatory way;

-- take advice from Head Office about how to ensure that the process is conducted in a way that is accessible to parties with disabilities and in a non-discriminatory way. - ask for any support it reasonably requires from Head Office, including the provision of a confidential minute Secretary who will normally be the Executive and Governance Officer - maintain records of meeting attendance, evidence considered and the purpose of the meeting, but will not record details of their deliberations. - meet together at the same time at least once virtually or in person, other than at a hearing for a member. - 13.3.
-The Investigating Committee will not inform any person, other than the Registrar and the Executive and Governance Officer of any matter relating to their deliberations. - 13.4.
+- 12.3.8. ask for any support it reasonably requires from the complaints team, including the provision of a confidential minute taker; - 12.3.9. maintain records of meeting attendance, evidence considered and the purpose of the meeting, but will not record details of their deliberations; - 12.3.10. meet together at the same time at least once virtually or in person, other than at a hearing for a member or registered practitioner. - 12.4.
+The Investigating Committee will not inform any persons, other than the Registrar and the complaints team of any matter relating to their deliberations. - 12.5.
 As the process is not a legal process, there is no automatic entitlement of parties to legal representation.
-However, on advice of the Registrar, the Investigating Committee may permit the complainant and member concerned to be accompanied by another person or an intermediary if it is in the interests of fairness and equality to do so.
+However, on advice of the Registrar, the Investigating Committee may permit the complainant and member or registered practitioner concerned to be accompanied by another person or an intermediary if it is in the interests of fairness and equality to do so.

-14. Hearing oral evidence in general
+13. Hearing oral evidence